robriks/The-FTX-Saga/WTFSBFTX.md

 ![image](./assets/larry.png)

-and had Tom Brady as one of their biggest marking partners
+and had Tom Brady as one of their biggest marketing partners.

 ![image](./assets/brady.PNG)